Have you noticed small bumps on your dog? Before you panic, here's how to tell the difference between a tick or just a

 If you've identified the culprit as a tick, you'll want to remove it immediately.
 This can be done with tweezers or a tick removing tool.
-Always be careful to remove the head along with the body, and kill the pesky perpetrator after removing it from your dog's body.
+Always be careful to remove the head and mouthparts along with the body, and kill the pesky perpetrator after removing it from your dog's body.
 Make sure you use something like rubbing alcohol to disinfect the area where you removed this member of the arachnid family.

-Of course, the best measure for avoiding ticks is by implementing a method of prevention, which can easily be done with medicated flea and tick collars, drops, or even vaccinations.
+Of course, the best measure for avoiding ticks is by implementing a method of tick prevention, which can easily be done with medicated flea and tick collars, drops, or even vaccinations.

 Try to keep up with your yard work at home to avoid the chance of an infestation, and if you and your pal just came back from a jaunt in a wooded or grassy area, be sure to check both of your bodies for unwanted hitchhikers and tick bites.